Killing off the “Bad Woman” Character

 The easiest way to safely kill off a woman is to have others do the male protagonist’s dirty work.
 One method is to set a woman to kill a woman.
 From Russia with Love is a good example.
 James Bond (Sean Connery) killed 11 men in this movie.[i]
 At the climax Rosa Klebb (Lotte Lenya), a petit woman in her 60s, fights him to a standstill.
 Tatiana (Daniela Bianchi) shoots Rosa Klebb dead.
 In Romeo Must Die Han Sing (Jet Li) used a woman (Aaliyah) as a lethal weapon.[ii]
 A woman’s chances of surviving killing another woman is better but it is no guarantee.
 In The Enforcer the woman died anyway.
 In Operation Crossbow the woman, Frieda (Lilli Palmer), survived but the male protagonist died anyway.[iii]
 Killing the woman was the last scene for Frieda.
 Frequently the last, and often only, scene for a “good” character is the scene where they kill a woman.
 The dirty work doesn’t have to be done by a human.
 In The Loves of Hercules a tree killed the bad woman.

 Another method is to have a bad guy kill the bad woman.
 The killing can be by accident or design.
 It has the advantage of killing two birds with one stone.
 The head bad guy usually has to kill, or have killed, at least one of his underlings.
-It is also almost obligatory for a “bad guy” to kill another “bad guy” while trying to kill the main protagonist.
-So sometimes the bad woman’s killing fits this requirement.
+It is also almost obligatory for a “bad guy” to kill another “bad guy” in movies So sometimes the bad woman’s killing fits this requirement.
 Thunderball gives a good example of this method.
 A corollary to this is where the woman kills herself by accident or design.

 [ii] He tossed his woman around so she would strike the Motorcycle Fighter (Françoise Yip), including striking a lethal blow.